/**

 [Event(name="scriptAccessDenied", type="com.greensock.events.LoaderEvent")]

-/** Dispatched when the loader's httpStatus
+/** Dispatched when the loader's httpStatus value changes. **/

 [Event(name="httpStatus", type="com.greensock.events.LoaderEvent")]